Nanolx/NanoDroid/README.md

   * on ROMs like **crDroid** or **OmniROM**, that have built-in fake signing and don't require running `framework-patcher.sh`, in some cases the Play Store is not granted fake sign permission, to fix this issue one of the following commands as root on your phone
     * `nanomod-overlay --permission`
     * `pm grant com.android.vending android.permission.FAKE_PACKAGE_SIGNATURE`
+* Battery Drain
+  * microG fails to register applications  to GCM (Google Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain either
+    * do a clean flash of your ROM (,Magisk) and NanoMod and install your apps after microG setup
+    * uninstall and re-install all your applications (backup application data if required)

+Additional [helpful information](https://github.com/microg/android_packages_apps_GmsCore/wiki/Helpful-Information) from the microG wiki.

 ## Magisk & root